tairasoul/JCO/README.md

 In progress.
 Need to setup installer and actual settings moving.

+This will likely not be maintained due to the fork of RCO I made being safe (not using any URL's from l8x)

+If any of that changes, this will be maintained.

 # todo

 - figure out where to get fvars from